 There is no shortage of good ideas for new business niches.
 However, there are few people with the personal attributes – and skills – to turn those into viable enterprises.
 Some of the biggest overnight sensations come from years of hard work and preparation.
 Some of that grounding can undoubtedly come from the college experience – another reason why a business degree could be seen as much a springboard as a safety net.

-If you want to explore entrepreneurial opportunities and skills, then consider enrolling for a business degree at Mont Rose College in London.
+If you want to explore entrepreneurial opportunities and skills, then consider enrolling for the best business degrees at Mont Rose College in London.
 You may not have a million pound venture at 26, but you will certainly have a foundation for success.